 The same feature as for videos are also available for live streams.
 Set a password, and users must enter the right before they can start watching – choose the password yourself if you want, or use the one generated by Streamio.

-Channels with passwords You can put passwords on a channel, making it easy to use channels for different audiences without anyone finding their way in.
+You can put passwords on a channel, making it easy to use channels for different audiences without anyone finding their way in.
 You can even use multi-level passwords, so some movies or livestreams require passwords inside a password protected channel.

 Sometimes something goes wrong!
 Sometimes you regret publishing.
 Sometimes you need consent.
 Since we at Streamio never publish content unless the user actively does it themselves, it is safe to upload material on Streamio – but if you have already published and need to change your mind?
 For every video there is the possibility to “unpublish” – this means that the movie can no longer be played in the places where the video player is posted, but gives an error message.
 When you are ready to publish again, you can press the same button again to publish the unpublished video.